actnwit/shaderity-graph/src/types/README.md

 <br>

-## ConnectableOutputSocketData
+## StandardOutputSocketData

-Data for a socket that can be connected to a multiple ConnectableInputSocket.
+Data for a socket that can be connected to a multiple StandardInputSocket.

 |Name|Type|Description|Required|
 |:--|:--|:--|:--|